Santosh-S321/credit-card-fraud-detection/README.md

 - Add features for the first transaction in a spree (for example, new merchant for this card).
 - Upgrade from Python 3.9, which reached end of life in October 2025; retrain and rerun the tests after upgrading.
 - Move card history to Redis to support multiple API workers.
+- Containerize with Docker and host a live demo.

 ---